 The Texas A&M AgriLife Extension Service is a unique education agency with a statewide network of professional educators, trained volunteers, and county offices.
 It reaches into every Texas county to address local priority needs.
-Some of our major efforts are in mitigating drought impacts; conserving water use in homes, landscapes, and production agriculture; improving emergency management; enhancing food security; and protecting human health through education about diet, exercise, and disease prevention and management.
+AgriLife Extension offers a diverse array of educational programs, activities and resources for Texas – supporting our mission to help Texans better their lives.

 Texas 4-H, our primary youth program, engages some 600,000 youth every year in learning projects, leadership development, and community service.

-- Number of volunteers supporting extension programs: 98,573
+• Number of volunteers supporting extension programs: 99,907

-- Number of counties with an Extension office: 250
+• Number of counties with an Extension office: 250

 • FY 2017 operating budget: $158 million including county funds